MKlimenko/MKlimenko.github.io/_posts/2018-10-20-nt1066-florea-review.md

 ## Frequency response

+> **UPDATE:** As pointed out by Andrei, the NTLab employee, the frequency response of the evaluation board is heavily affected by the SAW filters.
+I misread the schematic and thought that there are inputs both before and after the filters (*LNA_IN* and *MIX_IN*).
+Therefore, the following frequency responses do not represent the LPF of the frontend, but the combination of the LPF and the SAW filter.

 Now comes the interesting part.
 When I was reading the documentation for the first time, low-pass filters' frequency response looked quite strange to me.
 The passband was too wide.

 ![LPF](/assets/img/nt1066_hands_on/lpf_old.png)